GetClaimClam/Take-Home/README.md

 - What other metrics would be impacted by your feature?
 - How would you A/B test it?

-**2. What would you improve abour our frontend dev infrastructure?**
+**2. What would you improve about our frontend dev infrastructure?**
 - Why would you invest in improving there?
-What is the problem that it solves?
+- What is the problem that it solves?
 - What alternatives have you considered?

 There are a few bugs that were introduced into this repository, but consider them "extra credit" if you find them.
 A good answer to the above questions is more important than bug identification.